mdelsole/brain-nexus/index.markdown

 Contributions are welcome, especially for the [translations]({{site.baseurl}}/miscellaneous/contribute/translation/) !

-If you enjoy our work, please don't hesitate to spread the word !
+If you enjoy our work, please don't hesitate to spread the word!

 Follow us !